RumethW/CafeOne-Management-System/README.md

-☕ Cafe Management System with POS
+☕ CafeOne Cafe Management System with POS

 A comprehensive Java Swing-based Cafe Management System designed to streamline day-to-day operations in a cafe environment.
 The application features a built-in Point of Sale (POS) module and offers dedicated interfaces for both Admin and Cashier roles.